Spanish Language & Culture

 Application: Students apply online through the “apps” section on mySU.

-Cost: $5,400; includes airfare, all program expenses, room and board, and 4 SH additional credits.
+Cost: $5,400 (subject to change); includes airfare, all program expenses, room and board, and 4 SH additional credits.
 Additional non-credit "Living the Culture" options may be taken for an additional fee.

 Financial aid: Need-based financial aid may be available for students satisfying the GO requirement.